dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/delete_geometry.rst

       The selection is on the splines in the curve component.
 For each spline, it will either be deleted entirely or not at all.
 The other components are not modified.
+   :Instances:
+      The selection is on the top-level instances, and the entire instance is removed if it is selected.
+If the input also contains realized geometry, that will be unaffected.

 Mode
    The type of elements to be affected.